ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Writers/Index.rst

 FileWriter
 ^^^^^^^^^^

-The file writer logs into a log file, one log entry per line.
+The file writer logs into a log file, one log record per line.
 If the log file does not exist, it will be created (including parent directories, if needed).
 Please make sure that your web server has write-permissions to that path and it is below the root directory of your web site (defined by :php:`PATH_site`).

 =========  ==========  ============================  =============================